 Bread-related gut symptoms

 "Probably one-third of patients in my allergy clinic complain of digestive symptoms such as bloating, diarrhoea, vomiting and stomach pain after eating bread," says Isabel Skypala PhD, specialist allergy dietitian at the Royal Brompton and Harefield NHS Foundation Trust.

 She says allergy is unlikely to be the culprit, but bread-related symptoms are real and wheat could be to blame.

 "Some people find certain foods are simply hard to digest and wheat appears to be one of those," she explains.

 There are three key health problems caused by wheat:

 - Wheat allergy – reactions usually begin within minutes and include itching, sneezing and wheezing.
 See your GP for referral to an NHS allergy clinic.

-- Coeliac disease – also known as gluten-intolerance, is a common digestive condition where your intestine can't absorb gluten found in wheat, barley, oats and rye.
+- Coeliac disease – is a condition where the intestine lining can't absorb and is damaged by gluten-containing foods including wheat, barley, oats and rye.
 See your GP for a blood test.